 Summer Politics: Cut and Dried

 On the 40th anniversary of Woodstock, people reminisce about large public gatherings in open spaces.
-Central Park used to be a mecca for such events.
+Central Park used to be a mecca for such events, not just music, but serious political gatherings.
 On June 12, 1982, a million people assembled in the park to protest the nuclear arms policies of the Reagan Administration.
-Each had traveled by bus, car, and train to offer a voice and show of patriotism, a million people who cared about the same issue simultaneously took time off from work and spent money traveling to collectively send a message to government -- just like democracies encourage.
+Each person had traveled by bus, car, or train to offer their voice and show patriotism.
+A million people all simultaneously caring about the same issue took time off from work to collectively send a message to government -- just like democracies encourage people to do.
 Shortly after they convened, Reagan opened nuclear arms talks with the Soviet Union.
-The Cold War waned, and to date, the 1982 protest remains one of the largest in America's history.
+The Cold War waned.
+To date, the 1982 protest remains one of the largest in America's history.

 Grassroots Change